Home

 St. Nectan's Glen is a highly attractive spot and can be accessed from a car park just off the road from Boscastle to Tintagel.

 A path leads through the glen where a gurgling stream winds its way the woodland.
 The dramatic waterfall plunges 40 feet.
 St. Nectan was said to have lived here and reputedly lies buried under the stones of the basin.
 The waterfall can be reached via the Hermitage Tea Garden, where a path leads down to the foot of the fall.
+Many messages and small offerings crowd the minute ledges of the steep sides of the glen.

 The Cornish Landscape